 Food storage is not only essential to prevent food wastage.
 It’s also the first line of defense against food-borne illnesses in your home.
 So it’s best to put in the effort to do it properly.

-This article will show you what you need to know about storing foods.
-So, sit back and learn.
+This article will show you what you need to know about storing foods and specialty refrigeration, so sit back and learn.

 Now, let’s move straight to the question.

 How far above the floor should food be stored?

 For optimal storage, store your food at least six inches (15 centimeters) above the floor.
 Ensure dry foods are at a minimum of six inches away from the wall and off the ground.
 That’ll enable the product to be safe from contamination and allow ventilation.

 Be sure that the shelves or platforms in your storeroom are off the wall and floor.

 Additionally, maintain a temperature of about 50 degrees Fahrenheit in your storeroom.
 The humidity level should be about 15%.
 Ensure you clean your store room regularly to avoid pests.
 When you do these things right, your food will last longer.

 A thermometer will come in handy to help you track your daily storeroom temperature.
 And if possible, store foods in their original packaging.

 Don’t forget that you have to place your food in the correct order in your refrigerator.
 If you have to store raw and cooked food in one place, please know that storing ready-to-eat foods above raw ones will help prevent contamination.

 Here are some tips that will help you store food properly.